Se76/Based-Rollup/README.md

 6. **Bundles Similar Transactions:** Groups similar transactions into one.
 7. **Batch(10) Bundling:** After 10 transactions, bundles them into a single transaction.
 8. **Settles Changes to the Chain:** Commits batched changes back to Solana.

+## Module Overview

+**frontend.rs**
+  Actix Web
+  - A submission endpoint (`/submit_transaction`) that accepts and forwards transactions to the sequencer.
+  - A query endpoint (`/get_transaction`) that retrieves processed transactions from the rollup database.
+  - A test endpoint to verify server functionality.

+- **loader.rs**
+  Implements the account loader for the rollup.
+This module:
+  - Fetches account data from Solana using RPC client.
+  - Caches account data locally.
+  - Implements the `TransactionProcessingCallback` required by SVM API

+- **main.rs**
+  Entry point for the application.
+It:
+  - Sets up communication channels, using crossbeam and async channels.
+  - Creates threads for the sequencer and rollup database.
+  - Runs the Actix server, tying all modules together.

+- **processor.rs**
+  Provides helper functions to configure and initialize the SVM API’s transaction batch processor.
+It:
+  - Implements a fork graph (required by the processor).
+  - Sets up the processor’s program cache with built-in programs (system and BPF loader).

+- **rollupdb.rs**
+  Implements an in-memory database that manages:
+  - Account states and locked accounts.
+  - Processed transactions.
+  - Communication with the frontend by retrieving transactions based on requests.
+  It handles locking and unlocking accounts as transactions are processed.

+- **sequencer.rs**
+  Acts as the transaction sequencer and processor.
+It:
+  - Receives transactions via a crossbeam channel.
+  - Locks accounts for parallel execution.
+  - Uses Solana’s SVM API to process and validate transactions.
+  - Batches transactions (every 10 transactions) and settles when the threshold is reached.

+- **settle.rs**
+  Contains the functionality to settle state changes on Solana.
+Creates and sends a proof transaction via Solana’s RPC, comitting updates to SVM.